|SIYE Time:12:08 on 13th August 2022|

 ‘I can’t drive,’ she admitted.
 ‘I passed my bike test, so I can take the bike out, but that’s no use now we have the kids.
 I suppose, now we’re here, I really should learn…’ She shrugged.

-Ginny and I sat at the kitchen table and spent some time discussing our motorcycling experiences.
+Ginny and I sat at the kitchen table and spent some time discussing some of our motorcycling experiences.
 Outside, the men were doing all of the work.
 It was an enjoyable way to spend the early part of the evening.
-Mike was carrying on a loud – and frequently interrupted – conversation with Harry, who was at the other end of the garden with the kids.
+Mike was carrying on a loud–and frequently interrupted–conversation with Harry, who was at the other end of the garden with the kids.

 Mike was in and out of the kitchen as he prepared the food.
 I handed him his beer on the first of his several trips to the fridge.
 On his second, he arrived with orders for drinks from the kids and Harry.
 Ginny was proved right; Harry was happy with ginger beer.